kytulendu/rra-krr/rrowl.md

 For many Rra-krr clan, he was also the god of the hunt, as they believed The Fanged God’s hunting ground are the hunting reserve or the untamed wild, which covering the area more than half of Rra-krr home world's land.
 The Rra-krr hunters will often pray to him for permission to enter the hunting ground or for a good hunt, and some times, leave an offering on an altar in form of an entire head or a skull of their prey, complete with some wild flowers, herbs and burning incense before they leave the hunting ground after a successful hunt.

-By the early patriarchy era (32,800 years ago), He was often depicted as guiding individuals from the world of the living to the afterlife, and protect thoes from creatures of the Underworld.
+By the early patriarchy era (32,800 years ago), He was often depicted as guiding individuals from the world of the living to the afterlife, and protect those from creatures of the Underworld.

 From a recently discovered tomb of one of the oldest Rra-krr clan on Rra-krr-Home, that survived the name less Patriarch’s order to destroy many old records, artifacts, books, scrolls or historical site during his short reign in the early age of the Rra-krr civilization, some Rra-krr lore keeper theorize that Lord of the Forest or Lord of the Savannah was the The Fanged God in disguise.
 But this contradict with another record that was in comparable age from a defuncted Rra-krr clan's tomb, that was discovered hundred of years ago.
 This cause intense debate among some Rra-krr lore keeper that in some instance ended up with a duel in the arena...

     - Excerpt from “Rra-krr’s Mythology” by Alexander O'Connell, 2366 first edition.

+*---*

 While his ship travel back to Shrres from the second exploration voyage, he have a strange dream of a hidden room below where his sire found his mother.
 This dream keep nagging him, like it was... calling him... curious about it, he decided to investigate.

-At the Ancient’s lab in Shrres's archaeological site, after he have a short tour and a brief from the site keeper regarding the newly discovered section of the site below where his sire found his mother that was sealed with in stasis shield, which strangely appear out of nowhere after this section of the site was excavated years ago.
+At the Ancient’s lab in Shrres's archaeological site, after he have a short tour and a brief from the site keeper regarding the newly discovered section of the site below where his sire found his mother that was sealed in stasis shield, which strangely appear out of nowhere after this section of the site was excavated years ago.
 He come with the site keeper to look at it.

 They arrived at the newly discovered section.
 As they walk to the end of the large room, a large door decorated with sculpture of a strange creature with mirrored surface from the effect of the stasis field come in to view.
 It's design clearly isn't Ancient as it was so difference from anything they have know.
 But yet, the sculpture looks similar to him some how...

 The site keeper then got a sudden summon call from the site keeper assistance and have to left Rrowl alone for a while.

-As the site keeper walk out of his sight, he suddenly feel a strong sense of dread coming from the sealed door, his instinct screaming danger and urge him to get away from here as quickly as possible, but something is calling him in his mind, he heard incoherent whispers of many voices of hiss and growl in unknown language that chill his spine, some how he know the meaning of it, it urge him to open the sealed door.
+As the site keeper walk out of his sight, he suddenly feel a strong sense of dread coming from the sealed door, his instinct screaming of danger and urge him to get away from it as quickly as possible, but something is calling him in his mind, he heard incoherent whispers of many voices of hiss and growl in unknown language that chill his spine, some how he know the meaning of it, it urge him to open the sealed door.
 Unable to resist the call, no matter how much he tried, he walked...

 He touched the stasis shielded door, the entire room begin to emit a low hum followed by a crack of mechanical lock disengage and a sound of force field dissolve with following silent.

 The door opened, he walk into the long hallway lead to a large hall, illuminate with dimly lit and faulty light strips.
 The hallway looks much older and difference than of The Ancient's architect out side, which clearly this part doesn't made by The Ancient.
 There are carvings on the wall, detail some kind of story or ritual, most of the carvings feature the strange creature that was on the door, but many of it was damaged by some kind of claws marks and dirtied with what look like blood stain all over the place, on the wall, floor and ceiling.

 He arrived at the large hall, it painted red with blood and gore, the air smell of blood and rot, it littered with various bones and remains in varies condition, many of which are what appear to be The Ancient, some are animals native to Shrres and some are unknown lifeforms.
-At the back of the hall was a remain of a large beast... thing... in half decay state, it's size towering the ceiling of the hall, it was bond by chains to a large altar like machinery, with various tubes and wires hooked to the remain.
+At the back of the hall was a remain of a large beast... thing... in half decay state, it's appearance similar to the sculpture and carvings of strange creature found on the door and hallways of this place, it's size towering the ceiling of the hall, it was bond by chains to a large altar like machinery, with various tubes and wires hooked to the remain.

-As he walk forward to it in entranced state, he saw it's head was like prehistoric Rra-krr skull, devoid of skin and meat other than the blood red eyes that seems to stare to his soul, with horns... no, broken pair of anthers on it's head and the matted remain of what was once gorgeous mane.
-It's skinny body is half rotten, looks as it was starving to death, but no, it still alive... somehow... as he can still hear it's beating heart as he walk closer.
+As he walk forward to it in entranced state, he saw it's head was like prehistoric Rra-krr skull, devoid of fur and meat other than the blood red eyes that seems to stare to his soul, with horns... no, broken pair of anthers on it's head and the matted remain of what was once gorgeous mane.
+It's skinny body is half rotten, looks as it was starved to death, but no, it still alive... somehow... as he can still hear it's beating heart as he walk closer.

+He stopped at front of the altar, the creature's head and it's blood red eyes moved to stare at him, exhale it's breath that filled with blood and decay smells at him.
+Then the whispers of many voices growl in unison, urge him to eat the large creature remain, starting with it's still beating, delicious heart.

+The sudden hunger filled him, his mouth drools in hunger at the large creature.
+No matter how much he resist, he watch him self moved without his control in horror, leaping on to the creature and use his claws dig in to it's chest, ripping it's heart out.

+The creature's warm rotten dark onyx blood soaked all over him, his hands held the large still beating heart of the creature to his mouth.
+He bite into the heart, the raw flesh tearing easily under his fangs, it have flavour unlike anything he have experienced before.
+The metallic taste of the rotten onyx blood mixed with the creature's still beating heart, bitter and sweet, the taste of life and death mixed with... something delicious.

+*---*

+(dream sequence)

+*---*

 **Legacies**